GovReady/govready-q/docs/source/introduction.md

 ..
 ATTENTION::
    We will help you get up and running during the current Beta phase of the project while we make getting started easier.

 The hosted version is an excellent solution if have one project/system you are trying to get through NIST SP 800-53 or NIST SP 800-171 compliance, or you are have just trying to pull together a few specific compliance documents like your Privacy Policy or Rules of Behavior.
-The hosted service is operated by GovReady® PBC, the company behind GovReady-Q Compliance Server.
+The hosted service is operated by GovReady PBC, the company behind GovReady-Q Compliance Server.

 If you have questions about the hosted version, email <a href="mailto:info@govready.com">info@govready.com</a>.